 When applying for life insurance for a person with diabetes, being approved could be a challenge.
-However, if you apply through the right channel, your chances of obtaining the policy that you need can improve substantially.
+However, if you apply through the right channel, your chances of obtaining the policy you need can improve substantially.

 In most instances, people will typically purchase life insurance through more “traditional” sources such as a regular life insurance agent or company.
-What many do not realize, though, is that there are insurance agencies and companies that specialize in working with what are referred to as higher risk cases.
+What many do not realize, though, there are insurance agencies and companies which specialize in working with what are referred to as higher risk cases.

 We can also help with other specific needs regarding life insurance such as finding the best life insurance rates for smokers, best life insurance rates for pilots or life insurance with no medical exam.
-We are here to help!

 What To Expect When Applying For Coverage

 When seeking life insurance for diabetics, you will typically be asked certain question by the life insurance company’s underwriters.
 This is because the underwriters want to obtain a clear picture of your overall health condition.